iagsdc/oauth2_client_gmail_plugin/README.md

+ATTENTION:  If you did an early download right after the initial commit of this repository, chances are you downloaded code with a hard-coded email address that will cause email to fail when PHPMailer tries to authenticate and send.
+This has been fixed with a hopefully temporary workaround using Description to collect the email address (see 11 below).
+If you're experiencing an issue, try downloading a fresh copy.

 This module is a plugin for the OAuth2 Client module, and also requires the PHPMailer SMTP module.
 It provides authentication to Google Workspace Gmail via OAuth2.